The History Of Ireland Throughout The Middle Ages

-High Middle Ages in Ireland and the Norman Conquest (12th century-14th century)
+High Middle Ages and the Norman Conquest (12th century-14th century)

-One of them, by the name Dermot MacMurrough from Leinster, requested the help of the Norman mercenaries from England in order to succeed in the battle for the throne.
+One of them, by the name Dermot MacMurrough from Leinster, requested help on behalf of Norman mercenaries from England in order to succeed in the battle for the throne.
 The count of Pembroke, Richard de Clare, also known by his nickname ‘Strongbow’, accepted Dermot’s offer in exchange for his daughter and his kingdom.

-So it was that in 1170 he and the other English noblemen conquered the entirety of Ireland.
-This military actions seriously alarmed the king of England at that time, Henry II, who thought that Richard de Clare would eventually turn up against him.
-Thus, Henry II soon decided to claim Ireland as his official possession.
+So it was that in 1170 he and other English noblemen conquered the entirety of Ireland.
+These military actions seriously alarmed the King of England at that time, Henry II, who thought that Richard de Clare would eventually turn up against him.
+Thus, Henry II soon decided to claim Ireland as his own official territorial possession.

 The act was not accepted by the Irish Normans and they regarded the Englishmen as foreigners who forcibly restrained their society and culture.
 Close to the end of the 15th century, the new law was applied solely in the proximity of Dublin, the only remaining redoubt of the English in Ireland, also known as ‘The Pale’ (Irish: An Pháil).

 Documentation sources and external links:

 - Dublin 1014: built on water and commerce on www.irishtimes.com